-The total amount of Government funded discount available for each property under the 2022/23 scheme is 50% and the 2023/34 scheme is 75%, of the bill after all mandatory and discretionary reliefs have been applied but after discretionary reliefs granted under Section 47 of the Local Government Finance Act, for example: Hardship Relief and Discretionary Rate Relief for charity and not for profit organisations.
+The total amount of Government funded discount available for each property under the 2023/24 and the 2024/25 scheme is 75%, of the bill after all mandatory and discretionary reliefs have been applied but after discretionary reliefs granted under Section 47 of the Local Government Finance Act, for example: Hardship Relief and Discretionary Rate Relief for charity and not for profit organisations.
 The maximum discount awarded will not exceed the net liability.